 BCF and staple are terms you will likely hear if you are shopping for carpeting.
-But what do they mean?
 Are they indicators of quality?
 Is one always better than the other?
 Let's explore them in further detail to learn more.

 Staple fibers are shorter lengths, usually only a few inches long.

 They are twisted together to form longer strands.

 The major difference between BCF and staple is that staple fibers will shed initially after installation.
 The shedding period should be brief; it should last no more than two weeks.
 It is not an indication that the carpet is flawed or is of lower quality, and it will not affect the appearance or performance of the carpet.
 It is simply a natural result of the cutting process - shorter fibers will sometimes be cut loose entirely.
 After your initial vacuuming, you may be shocked by the number of fibers in your vacuum bag or canister, but the quantity will reduce with each subsequent vacuuming, and frequent vacuuming will help to minimize the shedding.

 Due to the increased shedding of staple fibers, those with allergies or who are susceptible to breathing problems may choose to opt for BCF.

 Despite the drawback of shedding, staple fiber has certain advantages that make it preferable to BCF in some instances.

 For one, staple is more uniform than BCF, and so is a good option for solid colors.
 By contrast, BCF is preferred in multi-color products and highly twisted friezes, which require less uniformity.
 For another, staple is often produced in-house (meaning at the manufacturer's site) while BCF is usually purchased from outside (meaning that the carpet manufacturer buys the yarn from a fiber producer, such as DuPont).